richarddushime/Implementing-Facial-Recognition-and-Biometric-Attendance-Monitoring-in-Educational-and-Corporate-Set/OLS  Application.md

 *  Consider ethical and privacy implications: We will research and evaluate the potential risks and benefits of using facial recognition or biometric technology for attendance tracking, and develop strategies to mitigate any potential risks.

- >

 ***Status**

-_What is the current status of your project or work? **Choose one option**_

 * I have a great idea

 ***Goal**

-_Where would you like to be after the OLS program? **Choose one option**_

 * Working on new release/feature on an existing prototype

 ***Open**

-_What inspires you to work openly in research?
-Please respond in a maximum of 200 words.
-You can use MarkDown formatting (see:[ https://commonmark.org/help/](https://commonmark.org/help/))._

-<There are several reasons why i am  inspired to work openly in research:
+There are several reasons why i am  inspired to work openly in research:

 * Sharing knowledge: Researchers often work on projects to advance their fields of study and contribute to the broader body of knowledge.
 By working openly, researchers can share their findings and results with a wider audience, enabling others to build upon their work and further advance the field.

 * Collaboration: Open research practices facilitate collaboration and allow researchers to work with others in a transparent and accountable manner.
 This can lead to more productive and efficient research, as well as more diverse and innovative approaches to solving problems.

 * Impact: Working openly can increase the impact of research by making it more accessible and visible to others.
 This can lead to greater recognition for the researchers and their work, as well as more opportunities for collaboration and funding.

 * Ethical considerations: Open research practices can also help to ensure that research is conducted ethically and transparently.
 This can include things like sharing data and methods to enable others to replicate and verify results, as well as being open to feedback and criticism from the research community.

 In conclusion, working openly in research can lead to greater impact and collaboration, as well as more ethical and transparent practices, which are all important considerations for researchers.
->

 ***Challenges**

-_What challenges have you faced in working in open science?
-Please respond in a maximum of 200 words.
-You can use MarkDown formatting (see:[ https://commonmark.org/help/](https://commonmark.org/help/))._

-< There are several challenges that i or any researcher  may face while working in open science:
+There are several challenges that i or any researcher  may face while working in open science:

 * Funding: Many researchers rely on grant funding to support their work, and traditional grant funding models may not always support open science practices.
 This can make it difficult for researchers to justify the time and resources needed to make their work openly available.

 * Data sharing: Sharing data can be time-consuming and may require additional resources, such as data management and curation.
 Researchers may also be concerned about the security and privacy of their data, and may need to put in place measures to protect sensitive information.

 * Intellectual property: Researchers may be hesitant to share their work openly for fear of losing control over their intellectual property.
 This can be particularly challenging in cases where researchers are working on proprietary or commercial projects.

 * Lack of infrastructure: There may be a lack of infrastructure and support for open science practices within some research organizations, which can make it difficult for researchers to implement open science practices in their work.

 * Culture change: Adopting open science practices can require a shift in the culture and mindset of researchers and the research community.
 This can be a challenging process and may require education and support to ensure that open science practices are embraced and integrated into the research process.

 Overall, while open science has the potential to drive innovation and impact, it also presents a number of challenges for researchers.
- >

 ***Learning**

-_What are your learning goals in the Open Life Science program?
-Please respond in a maximum of 200 words.
-You can use MarkDown formatting (see:[ https://commonmark.org/help/](https://commonmark.org/help/))._

-< As a participant in the OLS program, my learning goals are :
+As a participant in the OLS program, my learning goals are :

 * To gain a deeper understanding of open science practices and how they can be applied in research: Through the program, I hope to learn more about the principles and benefits of open science, as well as the various tools and approaches that can be used to support open research practices.